lokified/Opt/README.md

   - worker - for managing schedules
 - Coroutines - Used to make asynchronous calls.
 - Splash screen Api - For creating a splash screen on app starting.
-- compose destinations - A Ksp lbarary for navigation
+- compose destinations - A Ksp library for navigation

 ## Known Bugs